aAaAhtchoum/Formation_rendu/Bootstrap/README.md

 ## Bootstrap

-This version of the website use vannila bootstrap for styling
+This version of the website use vanilla bootstrap for styling